truid-app/client-integration/docs/oauth2/webapp-with-backend.md

-# Client App with Backend
+# Client webapp with Backend

 ## Overview

 The goal of this integration flow is to give a service backend access to user data from Truid.
-The user is interacting with the service using an app.
+The user is interacting with the service using a webapp.

 This flow uses the OAuth2 Authorization Code Grant with the PKCE extension to allow the user to authorize the backend to access the Truid API to fetch data about the user.